12 Best Social Sharing Plugins For WordPress In 2014

 While this version is only compatible with Feedburner, there are other versions available that allow you to integrate other mailing list providers such as AWeber and MailChimp.

-There are 4 different layouts that this plugin comes with but there’s not where the customisation ends because you can change the majority of colours of the design and choose from 38 backgrounds.
+There are 4 different layouts that this plugin comes with but there’s not where the customization ends because you can change the majority of colours of the design and choose from 38 backgrounds.
 This means you can easily customise the plugin to fit your blog perfectly.

 12. WP Easy Social Hover